thiago4go/memory-system-rag-for-ai/AI_OPERATIONAL_PROTOCOL.md

 3.Generate EPIC: Formulate and create a new `EPIC` Work Item in `plans/inprogress/`.
     Tooling: `make new-epic title="<descriptive-title>"`
     Content: Define YAML front-matter (`type: epic`) and a body with a checklist of high-level `PHASEs`.
+    Now  then populate the file with  Project Definition Document (PDD), also known as a Project Charter, is a concise document outlining a project's purpose, objectives, scope, and key stakeholders.
+It acts as a communication tool to ensure everyone understands the project's goals and expectations PHASES.
 4.Proceed: Return to 4.1 Session Initialization.

 4.3 Plan Generation